joshua-hampton/iracing-overlay/README.md

 ## Important notes

 This is project is at a very early stage, and is mostly just a proof-of-concept at the moment.
-As such, currently the executable will quietly and immediately exit if you do not have the iRacing simulator running, and the window will not automatically stay on top of iRacing.
+As such, currently the executable will quietly and immediately exit if you do not have the iRacing simulator running.